Watherum/RoA2-Stream-Tool/README.md

 - Icon grid modal for selecting characters — browse all characters at a glance
 - Search bar filters characters in real time
 - Skin picker follows after character selection
+- The modal's position stays fixed while you type — it no longer shrinks and re-centers as filtered results narrow down, making it easier to use on mobile or smaller viewports

 ### Player presets